Conformal blocks attached to twisted groups: Factorization rules and propagation of vacua

 \proof Fix an isomorphism between $\h|_\p$ and $\g$ so that $\Repl(\h|_{\p})$ is identified with $P_\ell$.
 Denote by $\Spec(\Aa)=X\setminus\{\p_1, \dots, \p_n \}$ and $\Spec(\Aa_N)=X_N \setminus \{\p_1, \dots, \p_n \}$ and let $I_\p \subset \Aa$ be the ideal defining $\p$, so that the normalization gives the diagram

 whose rows are exact.
-As in the classical case, we consider a similar diagram of Lie algebras.
+As in the classical case, we consider a similar diagram of Lie algebras, which, in contrast to the classical case, is not obtained by tensoring by $\g$.
 Define $\h_I$ as the tensor product $I_\p \otimes_{\Aa} \hA$, and observe that the quotient $\hA/\h_{I_\p}$ is $\h|_{\p}$, which is then isomorphic to $\g$.
-Repeating the construction on $X_N$, we obtain the commutative diagram of $k$-Lie algebras
+Repeating the construction on $X_N$, we obtain the commutative diagram of Lie algebras